levirabreu/DSS_ConstructiveHeuristics_OSSP/README.md

 A solver for the production scheduling problem in an open shop environment with makespan minimization.

-The algorithm used to solve the problem is the Minimal Idleness Heuristic with cheap InSerTion procedure [MIH-IST] (see the article by [Abreu et a.
-(2022)](https://doi.org/10.1016/j.cor.2022.105744)).
+The algorithm used to solve the problem is the Minimal Idleness Heuristic with cheap InSerTion procedure [MIH-IST] (see the article by [Abreu et al. (2022)](https://doi.org/10.1016/j.cor.2022.105744)).

 ## Getting Started